Romeo Santos: Formula, Vol. 3 (2022–2023)

-Final reunion tour with Aventura and possible group album (2024–present)
+Aventura reunion tour and Better Late Than Never (2024–present)

 On February 25, 2024, Romeo posted a social media story about something that he was going to post the next day.
 The next day, Romeo, along with the other members of the group, posted a video that indicated that they were back.
 The following day, they announced dates for their tour, Cerrando Ciclos, which is considered the group's final tour.
 On April 2, 2024, they released their first single since 2021 and first bachata song since 2019, "Brindo Con Agua".
 It was released under his cousin Henry's record label Hustlehard Entertainment LLC.
 It is also the fifth song and first single from the group in which Henry is the lead vocalist.
 This is the second Aventura song to be featured in one of the members solo projects instead of an album by the group as it is the eighth and lead single for Henry's upcoming sixth studio album, 2.0.
-The album is set to release on May 31, 2024.
-Aventura have teased a possible group album, but nothing has been confirm, yet.
+The album was released on May 31, 2024.

+On November 28, 2025, Santos released the surprise collaborative album Better Late Than Never with Prince Royce.
+The next month, the Mejor Tarde Que Nunca Tour was announced for 2026.